NSW Environmental Education Centres

 Longneck Lagoon EEC

 Longneck Lagoon EEC is located on Whitmore Road, Maraylya, in Scheyville National Park, 12 km north of Windsor.
 The national park comprises 952 hectares of remnant Cumberland Plain Woodland including a 17 hectare freshwater lagoon which provides a range of sites for studying the physical, cultural and historical features of the site.
-Scheyville National Park has a significant Aboriginal and European heritage.
+Scheyville National Park has a significant Aboriginal and European history.
 There are several Aboriginal sites located around the lagoon including middens and camp sites.
 European history dates back to 1794 when the area formed part of the Nelson Common.
 The impact of this land use can be observed around the Longneck Lagoon catchment.

 The centre sits on Darug Country.